 - The fabric name for the uploaded snapshot must exist within the app - The definition name for the uploaded snapshot must exist within the app - When running in app_mode, there is a 20MB limitation on file uploads.
 The snapshot must be less than 20MB to import.

 3.4 Creating Comparisons

 Operators can compare snapshots to determine what has changed within the fabric.
-To perform a comparison, click the comparison icon and then add comparison comparison:
+To perform a comparison, click the comparison icon comparison: